 Company

-The company teaches outreach workshops to young people, Dancing to the Rhythm of Words, on the creation and integration of movement and text.
+LFD teaches youth workshops, Dancing to the Rhythm of Words, on creation of text and movement.

 Liss Fain Dance has performed and taught nationally and internationally at festivals across Europe and at universities, festivals and presenting organizations in the US.
 The company’s SF home seasons are presented at YBCA, ODC Theater and Z Space.